lag13/dotfiles/personal_documentation/api/rest.md

 almost everyone thinks of REST as being a consistent approach to doing CRUD operations and instead of making some snarky comment about "oh, you don't really understand how rest works" it should be more constructive or something.

+Upon rereading that comment (2018-10-16) it doesn't really seem THAT snarky.
+I was probably frustrated at the time about snarky comments similar to that one so I projected more snarkiness into the tone than was actually there.

 This Person Puts It Nicely
 --------------------------